RAID 1 Recovery Guide: What you need to know

 A RAID 1 is used in operations like online transactions, accounting systems, financial information, and emails.
 Hence, it proves to be the perfect choice for services that need to be fault-tolerant.
 Since two copies of data exist, if one copy fails, there is another.

 Another benefit that a RAID 1 offers is rebuilding the RAID 1 data in the least amount of time.
-It is so because it is possible to read data from any disk in the array since data is copied on all the hard drives.
+It is so because it is possible to read data from any disk in the array since data is copied on all the drives.

-In case if you are looking to add more space and efficiency in performance to your data storage, the number of storage disks in the array can be increased.
+In case if you are looking to add more space and efficiency in performance to your storage, the number of storage disks in the array can be increased.

 The additional number of disks used in a RAID 1 could make it a bit more expensive than its counterparts.